Aryaman2912/ML/README.md

 # Machine Learning
-This repository a few of my machine learning projects.
+This repository contains a few of my machine learning projects.